EarlArugay/EM-Waveguide-Antenna-Compendium-Theory-Design-and-Pattern/README.md

 #### Propagation Pattern
 ![Folded Dipole with Detector)](Types_of_Antenna/Folded-Dipole-Antenna-Radiation-Pattern.jpg)

-Figure 1.4: Folded Dipole with Detector Antenna Propagation Pattern.*
+*Figure 1.20: Folded Dipole with Detector Antenna Propagation Pattern.*
 The pattern is identical to the Folded Dipole we covered previously.
 - Standard Toroid: It has a "doughnut" shape, picking up signals best from the sides and having "nulls" (blind spots) at the very tips of the metal rods.
 - Polarization: It is linearly polarized.
 In your lab setup, if the transmitting antenna is vertical, this detector antenna must also be held vertically to get a reading.